DiamondLightSource/IFC_1412/docs/gddr6/interfaces.rst

   to be written.
 * Data is transferred in the appropriate direction at a later time in response o appropriate control signals.
-* There is also a simple lookahead in each direction for later requests.
+* There is also a simple lookahead in each direction to act as a hint for activating the bank required for the next transaction.

 PHY interface (Ctrl to PHY)